nichollsharrisonj/nichollsharrisonj.github.io/index.md

   </div>
 </div>

-## Undergraduate Thesis: Formal Verification of QUIC Cryptographic Protocol
+## Undergraduate Thesis: Formal Verification of Google's QUIC Protocol

 My undergraduate thesis at Reed College focused on formal verification of cryptographic key exchange protocols.
 I used Tamarin Prover, a language for protocol-level formal verification, to analyze the security properties of Google's QUIC protocol.